msi-ris/Tutorials/illumina_qc.md

 4. Trimmomatic allows you to build a list of modules to complete all of your clean-up steps at once.
 5. The first module `ILLUMINACLIP` will identify and remove adapter contamination.
-6. Select TruSeq2-SE from the adapters drop down menu.
+6. Select `TruSeq2-SE` from the adapters drop down menu.
 7. To add another module select Add new Task at the bottom of the module.
 8. Select `LEADING` from the task drop down menu, the page with refresh and new options associated with the `LEADING` module will appear.
 Use the default settings.
 9. Next add the `TRAILING` module, `SLIDINGWINDOW` and the `MINLEN` module.
 The default settings will work for all of these modules.
-10. Once all of the modules have been added select Execute.
+10. Once all of the modules have been added select `Execute`.

 ## Part 4: Evaluate Cleaned FASTQ Quality
 In this section we will compare the results from FastQC between the original